nomisreual/books/README.md

 ## Maybe features:
 - Build a flask extension that eases prepopulating a database with real or fake data.
 It should also allow for an easy database teardown (deleting all records across tables).
 [Update: 29.01.2024] So far I created a custom flask command called *flask seeding* to make it easier for this project.

+## APIs

+APIs are currently worked on.
+Every API is prefixed with `/api`.
+One API endpoint is already live, namely `/api/books` returning information about each book in the database in JSON format.

 ## Local Set Up